 Undergraduate students may be admitted provisionally while awaiting the accumulation of required supporting documents.
 Documents must be provided by the end of the first term following the acceptance of the initial application.
-Evaluation of transfer credits or military experience cannot be completed until the required documents are received by the Adult and Graduate Education Office.
+Evaluation of transfer credits or military experience cannot be completed until the required documents are received by the School of Adult and Graduate Education.
 In addition, transcripts cannot be issued if a file is incomplete.
+Students admitted on provisional admissions status are not eligible to receive state and federal financial aid during this period of provision admission.